St. Peter's Canal National Historic Site

 160 Toulouse Street, St. Peter’s, Bras d'Or Lakes Scenic Drive

-The canal is the pride of the village of St. Peter’s, whose history can be traced back to a traditional Mi’kmaq portage route and a 17th-century trading post and haulover road built by French merchant, Nicolas Denys.
-With a steadily increasing volume of shipping, a canal replaced the haulover road in 1869.
-Its remarkable 15-year construction and evolution as a contemporary waterway opened up Cape Breton Island development.
+As the pride of St. Peter’s village, whose history can be traced back to a traditional Mi’kmaq portage route and a fortified 17th-century trading post built by French merchant, Nicolas Denys.
+Learn about the canal's remarkable 15-year construction and evolution as a contemporary waterway, opening up Cape Breton Island development from the Atlantic Ocean to the Bras d'Or Lakes.

 Facilities / Services